 Case study: the power of using professional photography for property adverts

-Here are some images a landlord used to market his vacant two bedroom property in West London, on Upad (UK’s biggest Online Letting Agent):
+Here are the images a landlord used to market his vacant two bedroom property in West London:

 Poor composition, bad lighting, wonky, and blurry as hell.
 Basically, they’re ridiculous.
 Waste of time.